hexojs/hexo-renderer-markdown-it/README.md

 Add support for [Markdown] and [CommonMark].
 This plugin uses [Markdown-it] as a render engine on [Hexo].

+## Compatibility notice

+This renderer has only been tested with Hexo version 3.0.0, which is currently a Release Candidate.

+User [eephyne](https://github.com/eephyne) has reported that `hexo-renderer-markdown-it` is not compatible with Hexo 2.8.3.

 ## Installation
 In it's current version, [Hexo] with `hexo-renderer-marked` predefined as a markdown renderer.